San Jose scale

 Crop: Apple

 Where and when is it a problem?
-It can be an important, localised pest, in all major apple growing regions.
+It can be an important, localized pest, in all major apple growing regions.
 Outbreaks are often induced by indiscriminate use of pesticides.
-It was much more common prior to the widespread use of tree spray oil (TSO).
+It was much more common before the widespread use of tree spray oil (TSO).

 IDENTIFICATION